View Document Text

 Senior Wealth Advisor

-Wealth” or the “Advisor”, CRD# 330809) Disclosure Brochure.
-The Advisor also conducts business under two practice
+(“Integrity Wealth” or the “Advisor”, CRD# 330809) Disclosure Brochure.
+The Advisor also conducts business

-names (“doing business as” or “dba” names), including Integrity Financial and Retirement Intelligence.
-If you have
+under a practice name (“doing business as” or “dba” name), Retirement Intelligence.
+If you have not received a

-not received a copy of the Disclosure Brochure or if you have any questions about the contents of the Integrity Wealth
+copy of the Disclosure Brochure or if you have any questions about the contents of the Integrity Wealth Disclosure

 Integrity Wealth LLC